AEPFS2025Group9/RoomRoam/README.md

 This repository belongs to Group 9 from Class B for "Anwendungsentwicklung mit Python" in Business Artifical Intelligence.
 The objectives of this project is the use of newly learned skills in Python on a tool for hotel reservations.

 ## Contributors
-Benjamin Börlin - Project Board, Classes, Debugging, Data Visualization
+Benjamin Börlin - Classes, Debugging, User Stories, Data Visualization

-Alex Suter - Classes, Debugging, User Stories
+Alex Suter - Classes, Debugging, Main User Stories

-Jiapei Sun - Classes, Debugging, User Stories
+Jiapei Sun - Classes, Debugging, Main User Stories

-Damian Martin - Classes, Debugging, Data Access
+Damian Martin - Classes, Debugging, DB User Stories, Data Access

 ## Project